How Not to Be Wrong: Part 4: Regression

 Chapter 15, Galton's Ellipse: This chapter focuses on Sir Francis Galton, and his work on scatter plots, as well as the ellipses formed by them, correlation and causation, and the development from linear systems to quadratics.
 This chapter also addressed conditional and unconditional expectation, regression to the mean, eccentricity, bivariate normal distribution, and dimensions in geometry.

 Chapter 16, Does Lung Cancer Make You Smoke Cigarettes: This chapter explores the correlation between smoking cigarettes and lung cancer, using work from R.A.
 Fisher.
 It also goes into Berkson's Fallacy, and uses the attractiveness of men to develop the thought, and talks about common effect at the end.

 Part 5: Existence

 Chapter 17, There Is No Such Thing As Public Opinion: This chapter delves into the workings of a majority rules system, and points out the contradictions and confusion of it all, ultimately stating that public opinion doesn't exist.
-It uses many examples to make its point, including different election statistics, the death sentence of a mentally retarded person, and a case with Justice Antonin Scalia.
+It uses many examples to make its point, including different election statistics, the death sentence of an intellectually disabled person, and a case with Justice Antonin Scalia.
 It also includes mathematical terms/concepts such as independence of irrelevant alternatives, asymmetric domination effect, Australia's single transferable vote, and Condorcet paradoxes.

-Chapter 18, "Out of Nothing, I Have Created a Strange New Universe": This chapter talks about János Bolyais, and his work on the parallel postulate.
+Chapter 18, "Out of Nothing, I Have Created a Strange New Universe": This chapter talks about János Bolyai, and his work on the parallel postulate.
 Others mentioned in this chapter include David Hilbert, and Gottlob Frege.
 It also explored points and lines, Formalism, and what the author calls a "Genius" mentality.